Samaria City, Samaria, Israel, 870 BC

 But what would their fists accomplish?

 Just as the sun popped free from the horizon, the two little boys returned, solemn-faced.
-Instead of bags of polished nuts, they brought Keren and Hodiah, Liam’s wife and mother.
+Instead of bags of polished nuts, they brought Keren and Hodiah, Liev’s wife and mother.

-Keren walked straight up to Micaiah.
+Keren walked straight up to Micaiah and spoke Hebrew.
 “Gera sent us.
 He needs you and Imri right now.
 Mother and I will sell your figs and pomegranates.”

 Micaiah opened his mouth and knit his brows at Imri, but Keren stepped into his line of sight.
 “It’s urgent.
 This moment.
 Mother and I have sold more fruit and vegetables than you’ll ever see, and we’ll make more profit for your families.”